-We are currently a party to an indenture with The Bank of New York Mellon Trust Company, N.A., as trustee, dated September 30, 2010, pursuant to which we may issue multiple series of debt securities from time to time.
-At the closing of this offering, we will issue notes under this indenture, as amended and supplemented by a supplemental indenture setting forth the specific terms applicable to the notes.
+We are currently a party to an indenture (which we refer to as the base indenture) with The Bank of New York Mellon Trust Company, N.A., as trustee, dated September 30, 2010, pursuant to which we may issue multiple series of debt securities from time to time.
+On July 17, 2018, we entered into a supplemental indenture to the base indenture with The Bank of New York Mellon Trust Company, N.A. as trustee, which contains the terms of the notes.
 In this description, when we refer to the "indenture," we mean that indenture as so amended and supplemented by the supplemental indenture.